-I felt your breath upon my cheek last night,
+I felt your breath upon my cheek last night—

-So velvet soft and yet like roses sweet;
+So velvet-soft and yet like roses sweet;

 I saw your skin bathed in a silver light,

-Your bed did float on moonlit shadows deep.
+Your bed afloat on moonlit shadows deep.

-Your chest did rise and fall in noiseless peace
+Your chest did rise and fall in noiseless peace,

 I held you close and felt your body’s heat

-Warm first my heart and then my very soul
+Warm first my heart and then my very soul,

-For with your grace no angel could compete,
+For with your grace no angel could compete—

 Nor could she such a blissful gift bestow.

-And mourned to hold that which I cannot keep.
+To softly mourn that which I cannot keep.

 © Loubert S Suddaby.
 All Rights Reserved.